jamescoledesign/open-infra-foundation-brand-guide/catalog/pages/logo-usage.md

 #### **Logo Don'ts**

 Do not modify the logos in any way—only official, approved logos should be used.
 If a new version is needed, it must be reviewed by the team before being used.
+These rules apply to all foundation brands and member logos.

 ```image